Skip to main content

 • timezone and language settings

 Gologin generates a unique fingerprint for each profile so that websites see every profile as a different device.
+A browser fingerprint determines how websites identify your device.
+To understand this in detail, see

 Proxies

 A proxy assigns a different IP address to a browser profile.
 Since websites track both browser fingerprints and IP addresses, using proxies helps separate network identities between profiles.
 With proxies, each profile can appear to connect from a different location or network.
 Using a proxy together with a unique browser fingerprint helps create a consistent and independent browsing identity.
+Proxies are used to separate accounts at the network level.
+If you’re not familiar with how they work, start with What is a proxy.
+Once you understand these components, the next step is applying them when creating profiles.